denford/denford-sfdx-plugins/README.md

 $ sfdx plugins:link <folder>
 ```

 You can check a successful installation with `sfdx plugins`.
-Updates are applied when executing `sfdx plugins:update`.

 <!-- install -->